-While they are all members of the Arecaceae family, palmettos (Sabal adans.) and palms are not the same plants.
-Only a few palm trees such as the Everglades palm (Acoelorraphe wrightii), Florida silver palm (Coccothrinax argentata) and desert palm (Washingtonia filifera) are native to the United States.
+While they are all members of the Arecaceae family, palmettos and palms are not the same plants.
+Only a few palm trees such as the Everglades palm (Acoelorraphe wrightii, USDA zones 9-12), Florida silver palm (Coccothrinax argentata, zones 10-11) and desert palm (Washingtonia filifera, zones 9-11), also called California fan palm, are native to the United States.
 Several palmetto species grow wild in a band from Texas and Oklahoma eastward to the Carolinas, Georgia and Florida.
-Palms and palmettos generally grow best in tropical and subtropical climates in U.S. Department of Agriculture hardiness zones 9 through 11.
+Palms and palmettos generally grow best in tropical and subtropical climates.

 Palms produce large fronds in an alternate or spiral pattern.
 The leaves have parallel veins and grow 18 to 36 inches long.
 Most, but not all, palmettos have thick, flattened leaves in a star shape that may exceed 36 inches in length.
 The saw palmetto has lancelike, stiff leaves in a star-shaped pattern.
 The leaves have small serrations, which gives the plant its common name.